ome/infrastructure/ansible/idr-playbooks/files/html/markdown.md

 [![graml-sysgroA](/webgateway/render_thumbnail/1230008/96/  "JL_120731_S6A [Well F-7; Field #1]")](/webclient/?show=image-1230008)
 [![mitocheck](/webgateway/render_thumbnail/1484759/96/  "LT0002_02 [Well E2, Field 1]")](/webclient/?show=image-1484759)

+## Analysis platform

+The IDR includes a [virtual analysis environment](/jupyter/) that provides full access to all data.
+Please contact us for an account.

 ## Funding and Project Participants

 This project is funded by the BBSRC (BB/M018423/1) and is a collaboration